moka-guys/mokabed/LiveBedfiles/Pan5151_logfile.md

 # Pan5151
 This BEDfile is a subset of Pan3610 that is specific to R207.
-These regions were provided by Michael Yau and Lorraine Hawkes within the BED file request form for R207 exome depth CNV filtering stage.
-This is included in this PR but might be deleted by the end so it can also be included when that BED file is made.
+These regions were provided by Michael Yau and Lorraine Hawkes towards the bottom of the BED file request form for Pan5152 (R207 exome depth CNV filtering stage).
+This has also been saved as Pan5151_request_form.csv, but note the  majjority of that request form relates to Pan5152

 ## Take a copy of Pan3610
 `cp Pan3610.bed Pan5151.bed`